3Squ4red/nft-marketplace/README.md

 2. Create and upload your very own cuties!
 3. List them for further adoption (they may get a little sad about this)
 4. You can view and download any of the creatures, **BUT** that won't take away their authenticity
-5. Get directly paid when someone buy's your NFT
+5. Get directly paid when someone buys your NFT

 ## Demo 🚀
 ---